 Email addresses are the single most important piece of data for long term engagement, and a like or a group membership does equal engagement.
 Here's how to use a community to stay connected to alumni:

 - Get all their personal email addresses before they leave campus.

 - Send them regular communications that are more about helping them than how they can help the school or 'stay connected'.
 (Ask not what your alumni can do for you...)

 - Make it easy for them to update their email address.

 - If you follow step 2 religiously and facilitate alumni-to-alumni connections, they will willingly keep their email addresses up to date.

 - When you lose touch with an alum (as determined by bounced or several unopened emails), have an admin contact them on Twitter or LinkedIn.

-If it requires a herculean effort to identify your disconnected alumni AND you don’t have several other ways to contact them, the maintenance effort eventually becomes overwhelming and you need to outsource it.
-The data quality is hit or miss, the calls are not particularly well received and the opportunity cost of catching up with your alumni and seeing how your institution can become relevant in their lives again is immeasurable.
+If it requires unsustainable ongoing effort to identify disconnected alumni and you don’t have several other ways to contact them, outsourcing becomes an attractive option.
+But the data quality is questionable, the phone calls are not well received by alumni, and the opportunity cost of catching up with your alumni and seeing how your institution can become relevant in their lives again is significant.